How to Select the Best Dental Assistant Program near Swans Island Maine

-The Duties of a Dental Assistant
+The Function of Dental Assistants

-- Setting and confirming appointments
+- Scheduling and verifying appointments

 - Readying patients for teeth treatments and cleanings

-- Preparing and sterilizing instruments for dentists
+- Preparing and sterilizing dental instruments

-- Handing instruments to dentists during procedures
+- Giving instruments to dentists during procedures

 - Prepping X-ray machines and handling X-rays